clouatre-labs/clouatre.ca/src/data/blog/zero-downtime-dns-migration.md

 ### 4. Fixed Base URL Issues

-GitHub Pages served at `/repo-name/`, Cloudflare at root.
-Goose removed `base` config, fixed all component paths, updated navigation and theme toggle.
+GitHub Pages served content at `/repo-name/`, Cloudflare at root.
+Goose identified this, removed the `base` configuration, and fixed all component paths—navigation, theme toggle, asset references.
+We reviewed the PR and approved.

 ### 5. Created PRs with Context